gfanton/project/NIX_INTEGRATION.md

    - Check that the completion file exists in your fpath

 3. **No projects found**
-   - Create your first project: `project new myproject`
+   - Create your first project: `proj new myproject`
-   - Or clone one: `project get username/repo`
+   - Or clone one: `proj get username/repo`
-   - Check your config: `project list --all`
+   - Check your config: `proj list --all`

 ### Debug Mode